-Dr. Marc Funderlich brings to Core Therapies a specialization in Functional Neurology for both adults and children.
+Dr. Marc Funderlich brings to NJ HBOT a specialization in Functional Neurology for both adults and children.
 This specialization looks at correcting the integration and function of the brain.

 Frequently Asked Questions